 - Your glycogen stores from dinner carry you

 Morning sessions are tricky.
-Most people don't want to wake an hour early to eat.
+Most people do not want to wake an hour early to eat.
 The solution is eating more the night before and having just a small snack before training.

 Lunchtime Training (12pm session)